an installation performance by Pieter Desmet, 2018

-Desolate Dreams is an installation-performance researching the lonely identity.
+Desolate Dreams is an installation performance that investigates solitary and isolated identities.
 Does the individual still create an identity when they are alone?

-Someones identity is shaped partly by the outside world: parents, siblings, friends all play a roll in the evolution of ones identity.
-What happens then when there is nobody to shape yours?
-Desolate Dreams asks this hypothetical question to its performers and its audience.
+A person's identity is partly shaped by the outside world: parents, siblings, friends all play a role in the evolution of one's identity.
+So what happens when there is no one to shape yours?
+Desolate Dreams poses this hypothetical question to its performers and its audience.

-Next to the formation of ones identity Pieter also questions how time is being perceived when one is alone in relation to how it's perceived together with others.
-Does it go slower or faster?
-Would the concept of time and the understanding of it passing still exist?
+In addition to the formation of one's identity, Pieter also poses the question of how time is perceived when one is alone in relation to how it is perceived collectively with others.
+Does it move at a slower or faster pace?
+Would the concept of time and the understanding of its passage still exist?

-Desolate Dreams was made for and performed at the MoMeNT-festival in Tongeren, Belgium.
+Desolate Dreams was created for and performed at the MoMeNT Festival in Tongeren, Belgium.

 dance, Machias Bosschaerts + Margot Masquelier + Pauline Thuriot